 Tim Mann is a Boston area ukulele player known for his work with Greg Hawkes formally of The Cars.
 He is also one of the usual suspects at the popular Ukulele Noir shows organized by the infamous Craig Robertson.

-A well timed question.
-I’ve been a singer songwriter for many years, and immediately began singing when I picked up the uke, just like I had done with guitar.
+A well-timed question.
+I’ve been a singer-songwriter for many years and immediately began singing when I picked up the uke, just like I had done with a guitar.
 It had never occurred to me to use the uke for instrumental endeavors until my musical partner Greg Hawkes released his Beatles Uke cd.
-At that point he and I added a third uke player on Baritone uke so we could perform some of the pieces live.
+At that point, he and I added a third uke player on Baritone uke so we could perform some of the pieces live.
 For the last 18 months we have been performing this way, and I absolutely love it.
 A totally different experience that allows me to treat the uke as a bona fide instrument, and not just an accompaniment to my singing.

 2. Are there advantages to learning ukulele first before tackling the guitar?

 I can’t speak from my own experience, as I played guitar for many years before taking up the uke, but as a teacher, I can clearly see advantages from the students’ point of view.
 To begin with, the nylon string is much easier on the fingers than steel strings, so if one has no instrument background, the curve is much quicker.
 I also think the ability to form very easy chords, with only one fretted note (C, A7, Am, etc) hold much more promise for the budding uke player.
 Indeed for anyone looking to get into more sophisticated music like jazz, the ukulele is much easier to get around.
 If at some point one gets into guitar, again it will be much easier to tackle a bigger instrument, with a gained knowledge of chord shapes and some already acquired hand strength.
 I feel the two instruments complement each other in many ways.